 ArtPlay is a venue that encourages creativity and self-expression.
 Workshops and programs are on offer for a range of age groups and it is centrally located in Melbourne City.
 Insider tip: Allow sometime to play at the playground located beside ArtPlay and the hills to roll down too.

-Experience old world charm on this historic Melbourne Tram.
-A fun and easy way to explore Melbourne’s inner city, the City Circle Tram offers commentary along the way about Melbourne’s landmarks and history.
+As well the normal free trams, we also loved experiencing the old world charm on this historic Melbourne Tram.
+It was a fun and easy way to explore Melbourne’s inner city, and it offered us a commentary along the way about Melbourne’s landmarks and history.
+Free and fun!

 If you are looking for a detailed guide including CHEAP things to do in Melbourne for the school holidays then this article about all the best school holiday activities in Melbourne is for you!